xecrets/xecrets-cli/docs/index.md

 ================

 This program uses code from AxCrypt to perform high level cryptographic operations on streams and files, and is licensed under GNU GPL version 3.
-See https://www.axcrypt.net/ for details.
+See https://github.com/axantum/xecrets-net for details.

-This program uses code from the Legion of the Bouncy Castle, Copyright (c) 2000 \- 2017 The Legion of the Bouncy Castle Inc. (http://www.bouncycastle.org), to perform low level public key cryptography and is licensed under an adaptation of the MIT X11 License, see https://www.bouncycastle.org/csharp/licence.html for details.
+This program uses code from the Legion of the Bouncy Castle, Copyright (c) 2000 \- 2017 The Legion of the Bouncy Castle Inc. (http://www.bouncycastle.org), to verify compatibility with AxCrypt low level public key cryptography and is licensed under an adaptation of the MIT X11 License, see https://www.bouncycastle.org/csharp/licence.html for details.

 This program uses code from NDesk.Options to parse the command line and is licensed under the MIT/X11 license, see http://www.ndesk.org/Options for details.

+This program uses code from Xecrets.Split39 to split and combine secrets using the SLIP-0039 standard, and is licensed under the MIT license, see https://github.com/xecrets/xecrets-split39 for details.

 AxCrypt is a registered trademark of AxCrypt AB, and is only used for informational purposes.